Toggle menu

 Lewes District Council manages coast protection in the district with other agencies stretching from Saltdean in the west to Cuckmere in the east, some 14.5km of shoreline.

+We will continue to survey the rates of erosion along the cliffs both where there are sea defences at the foot of the cliffs and where there are no defences.
+Working with critical partners we will continue to take a long-term perspective of how we manage the coast later this century.
 The cliffs between Peacehaven Heights and Newhaven, and at Seaford Head, do not have any coast defences, nor are any proposed.
-In these locations, there is little or no development and the cliffs will continue to erode naturally.
+In these locations, there is little or no development and the cliffs will continue to erode naturally providing a vital habitat to seabirds and the beauty of a wild coast.

 Agencies responsible for coastal protection